About our Acupuncturist

-Our licensed acupuncturist and Traditional Chinese Medicine (TCM) practitioner, Karen Levine, who holds a Diplomate in Acupuncture and Chinese Herbal Medicine has helped patients experience the healing power of this ancient technique since 1987.
+Our licensed acupuncturist and Traditional Chinese Medicine (TCM) practitioner, Karen Levine, graduated from the Oregon College of Oriental Medicine and holds a Diplomate in Acupuncture and Chinese Herbal Medicine.
+She has helped patients experience the healing power of this ancient technique since 1987.
 She is skilled at identifying the root of the presenting problem, offering useful tools to restore balance and well being.
-Ms. Levine comes to her work with years of professional experience, and continuing education.
+Ms. Levine comes to her work with years of professional experience, and continuing education in herbal medicine, acupuncture, meridian movement, functional medicine, energy medicine and biofeedback.
 She has a strong intuitive sense, compassion and is a dedicated healer.
-Many local Boulder doctors have sent their difficult-to-diagnose patients to see our chiropractor Dr. Kennedy and Acupuncturist Ms. Levine because of their combined talents in finding the source of the presenting problems behind stubborn cases of back or neck pain, headaches and migraines, sciatica and hundreds of other ailments for which patients had struggled to find solutions.
+Many doctors have sent their difficult-to-diagnose patients to see our chiropractor Dr. Kennedy and Acupuncturist Ms. Levine because of their combined talents in finding the source of the presenting problems behind stubborn cases of back or neck pain, headaches and migraines, sciatica and hundreds of other ailments for which patients had struggled to find solutions.
 Our Boulder acupuncture patients feel better and healthier faster, with fewer visits.

 Although modern science is just starting to understand how it works, the insertion of thin needles into precise points on the skin has been making people feel better for over 2000 years.
 In fact, acupuncture is considered standard medical practice across Asia today, and a rapidly growing number of western doctors are discovering its effectiveness.
 Our Boulder acupuncturist uses sterile, FDA-approved needles that patients can hardly feel.
 In addition to needling, she also uses traditional cupping and herbal medicines.
 The treatments are comfortable, and Ms. Levine’s intuitive diagnosis of each patient’s condition addresses the underlying causes of neck or back pain, sciatica, anxiety, headaches and migraines, fatigue, etc.